 The Charter

-By becoming a signatory, your organisation pledges to uphold these four core standards of responsible communication:
+By becoming a signatory, your organisation affirms its commitment to the following four core standards of responsible communication, with independent validation and public recognition of your practice.

 1.